- 2021-22 Curricular Field Chair: Professor Gerd Nonneman

 The International Politics major (IPOL) offers a multidisciplinary approach to understanding these basic questions with courses in diplomacy, religion, economics, security, media, and gender.
 IPOL also provides geographically-specific courses to see how different countries and regions address the topics of cooperation and competition.

-International Politics Major Requirements
+International Politics Major Requirements (9 courses)

 - IPOL 212 Scope and Methods for Political Science (Spring of Year 2)

 - 1 course from the Comparative Politics concentration